Analysis | Trump’s most vehement dismissal of the coronavirus threat is running into reality

 Back in the spring, health officials occasionally warned of an extremely challenging fall and winter, as the cold weather pushed people back indoors and the coronavirus merged with flu season.
 That warning now appears pretty prescient, with a significant jump in U.S. coronavirus cases and hospitalizations in recent weeks — the total daily cases just surpassed 64,000 for the first time since late July — and an even bigger surge in Europe.

 But back then, it was a prospect that Trump had very little time for.
-Indeed, he made a big show of downplaying even the mere possibility.
+Indeed, he made a big show of playing down even the mere possibility.

 On April 21, Centers for Disease Control and Prevention Director Robert Redfield was quoted in The Washington Post saying that the fall and winter season could “actually be even more difficult than the one we just went through.”
 Trump blew up, claiming Redfield had been “misquoted.”
-He even brought Redfield to the White House briefing room to try dispute the story, although Redfield ultimately confirmed the quote was accurate.
+He even brought Redfield to the White House briefing room to try to dispute the story, although Redfield ultimately confirmed the quote was accurate.

 Amid the bizarre scene, Trump repeatedly suggested not only that there was almost no chance the virus could be as bad in the fall and winter as it was then; he also played up the idea it might not return at all.